hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 Next, you can add as many panels as you have resources defined in your PowerShell scripts.

 This concludes this blog post.
-We hope you find it useful and should you have any feedback, please send me a message.
+I hope you find it useful and should you have any feedback, please send me a message to lio@hpe.com.